 Google's Cache-Control reference.

 The Blue Alliance automatically builds and publishes client libraries to make it easier for you to get started using APIv3.
 The libraries are automatically generated by Swagger Codegen and are not provided with any guarantee of support from The Blue Alliance and are not guaranteed to be complete implementations of the API.
-They are merely provided as a convenience to developers looking to get started and can be found here
+They are merely provided as a convenience to developers looking to get started and can be found on the TBA-API GitHub

 The Blue Alliance also provides continued access to our version 2 read API.
 The v2 API is deprecated and will be shut down on January 1, 2018.